luxeengine/alpha/luxe/md/guide.one.md

 Now that we have a blank window, let's draw a sprite and move it around!

-Remember that to use classes from the luxe package, we need to import them first.
-At the top of your file, with the other imports, add the following lines.
-We want to use colors, vectors (a x/y object) and the sprite class.
+Remember - to use classes from the luxe package, we usually import them first.
+At the top of your file, with the other imports, add the following lines,
+because we want to use `Color`s, `Vector`s (an object with x/y properties) and the `Sprite` class.

 ```
 import luxe.Sprite;